Hashtag Web3 / Updated

 }

-Step 3: Build and Deploy
+Step 3: Build and Deploy Your Program

-- Build the program:
+- Build the Program:

 anchor deploy

-Step 4: Write a Test (tests/my_first_dapp.ts)
+Step 4: Create a Test for Your Program

 import * as anchor from "@coral-xyz/anchor";